allenai/vessel-detection-viirs/readme.md

 ## Contributing

-If you identify a bug or have a feature request please open an issue.
-If you discover a new method or an improvement on the models, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement" if you discover an issue but don't have a solution.

 We are grateful for your feedback and contributions are appreciated.
+Please see CONTRIBUTING.md for details on contributing.

 ## Limitations